ConRoXP/digital_circuit_design_uniwa/README.md

 • The study of the various types of memories, designing arithmetic building blocks and circuit design using VHLD.
 • Methods of controlling the correct functioning of digital systems.

-**Lab**: The lab taught us about the VHDL language.
+**Lab**: The lab had us work with VHDL.
 I wrote a few basic VHDL scripts creating simple circuits like flip-flops, adders and decoders, among other things.

 # Assignment
 Designing MIPS in VHDL